wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/analyze-your-microsoft-365-employee-data-use-microsoft-viva-insights/includes/3-create-custom-analysis-with-microsoft-viva-insights.md

 Each of these steps is outlined in greater detail in the following sections.

-#### Define a dataset<br>
+#### Define a dataset

 Before you can analyze a business process, you must first create a dataset for it.
 The Query designer can create a query that includes only the organizational data required for this analysis.

 For example, the following steps define a query for meetings of a particular length that were attended by at least one sales representative.

-1. Open **Business process analysis**.<br>
+1. Open **Business process analysis**.
-2. Select **Data sets**, and then select **Add data set**.<br>
+2. Select **Data sets**, and then select **Add data set**.
-3. In **New data set**, enter a name (for example, Sales data) and a description, and then select **Continue**.<br>
+3. In **New data set**, enter a name (for example, Sales data) and a description, and then select **Continue**.
 4. For **Time period**, select the start and end dates.
-For example, all meetings that occurred outside of a specific time period can be excluded from the dataset.<br>
+For example, all meetings that occurred outside of a specific time period can be excluded from the dataset.
-5. For **Meeting exclusions**, specify a meeting exclusion rule or accept the default.<br>
+5. For **Meeting exclusions**, specify a meeting exclusion rule or accept the default.
 6. For **Which meetings do you want to include in your query results**, define the filters to scope the dataset for the analysis.
 For example, to filter out specific meetings, select **Add filter**, and then select **Meeting** with a **Duration** of less than or equal to one hour.
 This Duration filter can be used to specify the duration that you want to analyze.
-If you don't define this filter, then all meeting hours will be included regardless of their duration.<br>
+If you don't define this filter, then all meeting hours will be included regardless of their duration.
-7. Select **Attendee**, and then select the group (such as Sales) for the meeting attendees.<br>
+7. Select **Attendee**, and then select the group (such as Sales) for the meeting attendees.
-8. Select **Organize**r, and then select the group (such as Sales) for the meeting organizer.<br>
+8. Select **Organize**r, and then select the group (such as Sales) for the meeting organizer.
 9. Select **Submit** to create the dataset that matches these criteria (and no other data).
-The process time for the dataset varies depending on its size.<br>
+The process time for the dataset varies depending on its size.

 #### Define a business process

 Before you can analyze a business process, you must first define it.
 A business process is defined by assembling a list of keywords that's typically found in the dataset that's associated with the process.
 An example of such a dataset would be meeting subject lines.
 This list defines the business-process filter.

 > [!NOTE]
-> Currently, you can only use English keywords for defining a business process, even when your instance of Microsoft Viva Insights is in a language other than English.<br>
+> Currently, you can only use English keywords for defining a business process, even when your instance of Microsoft Viva Insights is in a language other than English.

-1. Open **Business process analysis**.<br>
+1. Open **Business process analysis**.
-2. Select A**dd business process**.<br>
+2. Select A**dd business process**.
-3. In N**ew Business process**, enter a name and an optional description for it, such as Sales interactions, and then select **Continue**.<br>
+3. In N**ew Business process**, enter a name and an optional description for it, such as Sales interactions, and then select **Continue**.
-4. In **Data set,** select what to use for this analysis.<br>
+4. In **Data set,** select what to use for this analysis.
-5. For **Content type**, keep **Meetings** selected, and then select **Continue**.<br>
+5. For **Content type**, keep **Meetings** selected, and then select **Continue**.
 6. In **Enter a search term**, enter a keyword that represents a common term about this business process.
-The system then uses this keyword to display related words found in the dataset.<br>
+The system then uses this keyword to display related words found in the dataset.
 7. Optionally, you can sort the keyword columns by selecting a header in the table, such as Rank.
 The Rank column indicates relevance ranking.
 8. Scan the words in the **Keyword** column to find what closely relates to this business process, such as "Sales activities."
-You can complete the following tasks to confirm relevance:<br>
+You can complete the following tasks to confirm relevance:

      -  **Find related keywords**.
 Expand the keyword by selecting the &gt; (greater-than) sign to see multiple-word phrases that include it.
 For each keyword, you can see the **Number of meetings** with this word in the subject line.
 You can also see the amount of time spent in those meetings (Attendee meeting hours).
      -  **View the meeting metadata**.
 Select a keyword to see a list of meetings with this word in the subject line, the number of attendees, and whether the meeting is recurring.
 If these meetings are relevant, select them.
 9. After you decide which keywords are relevant, you should select the keywords.
 To do so, hover your cursor over each keyword's row to see and select the check box to the left of the word.
-After selecting the keywords, select **Add selected to**, and then select **Included keywords**.<br>
+After selecting the keywords, select **Add selected to**, and then select **Included keywords**.
-10. After you select keywords, you'll see them in the Included keywords list to the right of the results table.<br>
+10. After you select keywords, you'll see them in the Included keywords list to the right of the results table.
 11. Optionally, you can explicitly exclude terms from the keyword list by repeating these steps and selecting **Excluded keywords** in the previous step.
 As you add keywords, the system becomes more context-aware.
 As such, it will automatically start uncovering more content that's relevant to the keywords that you've added.
-This content will then be displayed in the results list.<br>
+This content will then be displayed in the results list.
 12. You may already know the keywords your company uses for a business process.
 You should complete the following steps to manually include (or exclude) them:

     1. Select **Included keywords &gt; Add** (for keywords to explicitly exclude, use the **Excluded keywords** option).
     2. Enter the keyword (or multiple words separated with a semicolon).
     3. Select **Enter**.
 13. Confirm the totals at the top of the page that reflect meeting hours and meetings in the entire dataset.
 The smaller totals reflect the number of meeting hours and meetings in the data that are associated with the currently selected keywords.
 These smaller numbers change as you add or delete keywords.
 If you're familiar with the hiring process, these numbers could indicate that your defined keywords are either too narrow (too few meetings and hours) or too broad (too many).
 In this situation, you can adjust accordingly by adding or deleting keywords.
 14. Select **Submit** to start the processing.
 This option is only available when at least one keyword is listed in **Included Keywords**.
-During this phase, the status will indicate **In progress.**<br>
+During this phase, the status will indicate **In progress.**

 #### Analyze a business process